 My last tip for you while transitioning to natural deodorant is to stick it out!
 I promise that if you can get past the first few weeks of detox, you will not regret it!
 After you’ve gone through the detox period, the natural deodorant will begin to work and you will never look back!
 If your pits still get irritated, try to avoid applying deodorant right after shaving.
 A good idea is to shave at night and let your skin heal & breath, then apply your deodorant in the morning.

 The 3 best natural deodorants I’ve found:

 After testing about 20 deodorants I’ve found 2 that I really REALLY like.

-- Native $12 – this is the most affordable and my personal favorite.
+- Native $12 – this is the most affordable of the bunch.
 It comes in a solid stick and is sold where most deodorants are sold.
 They have many natural fragrances (my favorite is Lilac & White Tea).

 Obviously what works for me may not work for you..
 If that’s the case try these.

 - Kopari $14- This one is great!
 It smells like coconut and uses coconut oil to be naturally antimicrobial and antibacterial while it hydrates and soothes sensitive underarms.
 Sage oil works to soothe sensitive and irritated skin.
 It feels the wettest after application (which is why it didn’t make it to my top list but I do really like this one!).